QuackenbushLab/gpuzoo/README.md

 gpuPANDA and gpuLIONESS are available through [netZooM](https://github.com/netZoo/netZooM) (> 0.4.3) with a step-by-step [tutorial](https://github.com/netZoo/netZooM/tree/master/tutorials/gpu_panda_lioness) and [netZooPy](https://github.com/netZoo/netZooPy) > 0.6.2) with a step-by-step [tutorial](https://github.com/netZoo/netZooPy/tree/master/tutorials/gpupanda).

+To download the data used for the benchmark, visit [GRAND database](https://grand.networkmedicine.org/download/).
 ### Issues

 Feel free to open an issue [here](https://github.com/QuackenbushLab/gpupanda/issues) if you have any comment about the benchmarks and [here](https://github.com/netZoo/netZooM/issues)